iamnitin13/react-codeevalution-learning/README.md

     #2.9 ci – continuous integration related
     #2.10 build – changes that affect the build system or external dependencies
     #2.11 revert – reverts a previous commi

+3. git remote set-url origin <repo_url> // used to set the new url to the local